tymefighter/KoraKaagaz/Specs/Processing/AhmedZaheerDadarkar-spec.md

   classes (with static members) for each operation (like rotate, color change, delete) and let other team members handle it.
-* Information about the operation to be performed on the board object is present within the `BoardObject` in the form of an object of `BoardObjectOperation` class named `boardOp`.
-Here, if all operations were non-parameteric (i.e. did not have parameters like angle or color), then we could have used just an enum type, but since that is not the case, we ended up building a single interface and a class for each operation.
+* Information about the operation to be performed on the board object is present within the `BoardObject` in the form of an object of `IBoardObjectOperation` interface named `boardOp`.
+Here, if all operations were non-parameteric (i.e. did not have parameters like angle or color), then we could have just used an enum type, but since that is not the case, we ended up building a single interface and multiple operation classes - one for each operation.
-* We would be providing utility classes which are inherently Strings itself.
+* We would be providing utility classes which are inherently simple types.
   The reason for doing this is that we can identify the object by the object name as well as its type.
 For example, we know from this `UserId userId` that `userId` represents a user's ID, this provides extended readibility (extension